isabella232/sc_Charts/2 - Styling/2 - Script.markdown

 class LargeValueFormatter: NSObject, IAxisValueFormatter
 ```

-That protocol requires a single method that receives a value and an optional instance of `AxisBase`, and returns a string.
+The protocol requires a single method that receives a value and an optional instance of `AxisBase`, and returns a string.
 For the purposes of this screencast I'm really only interested in the value; I'll make that clear by using an underscore for the internal parameter label.

 ```swift
 func stringForValue(